pipecraft2/user_guide/doc/installation.rst

 .. note::

- Manage Docker resource limits in the Docker dashboard:
+ Manage Docker resource limits in the Docker dashboard or :ref:`Resource Manager in PipeCraft GUI <manage_resources>`.
  |resources|